NuGet PDF Generator in .NET (Developer Tutorial)

 pdf.SaveAs("C:\Path\To\Watermarked.pdf")

-This example project demonstrates how to create a PDF document from URL, add a watermark to each page, and save the modified document as a new file.
+This example project demonstrates how to create a PDF document from a URL, add a watermark to each page, and save the modified document as a new file.

 Advanced PDF Functionality with IronPDF